Skip Navigation Links

 Skill level: B, AB, I

-Learn to throw, develop your throwing skills as a potter, and learn hand-building techniques in this class, open to beginning and intermediate students.
+Learn to throw, develop your throwing skills as a potter, and learn handbuilding techniques in this class, open to beginning and intermediate students.
 A variety of projects and new ideas will be presented, with time available for individualized instruction.
+"G" session students will have the option to focus on decorative tiles.
 Bring a towel and a small (gallon or less) bucket for water.
 Clay and tools may be purchased in MCFTA's retail shop.
+No class July 4.

 Enrollment limited to 15